Calabanga: Tourism

-Calabanga has a quite a number of tourism potentials and attractions.
-Famous among the scenic beauties are the group of small islets/islands of Kawit, Tanglad, and Cabgan which is a few minutes from the shore.
-These islands are frequently visited by excursionists particularly during summer but these places need more development.
-Other places that invite picnickers to its cool and clear water are Tigman, Hinaguianan and Inarihan rivers and private commercial resorts.Historical sites worthy to see is the “Ladrillo” or a brick old church and ruins of Quipayo built sometime in 1578, more than four centuries ago, being the seat of the Catholic mission.
-Another is the “HINULID”, Santo Entiero shrine at Santa Salud which is an object of Friday devotion and pilgrimage.
+Calabanga has several tourist attractions.
+Famous sites include the group of small islets/islands of Kawit, Tanglad, and Cabgan.
+Other places include Tigman, Hinaguianan and Inarihan rivers.

+Notable Historical sites include the "Ladrillo" or a brick old church and ruins of Quipayo built sometime in 1578, more than four centuries ago, being the seat of the Catholic mission.
+Another is the "Hinulid", Santo Entiero shrine at Santa Salud which is an object of Friday devotion and pilgrimage.
 Thousands of devotees not only from Calabanga but other parts of Bicol Region and the country flock to the shrine during Maundy Thursday and Good Friday.